elamaran619/amazon-quicksight-user-guide/doc_source/geospatial-troubleshooting.md

 Use this section to discover QuickSight's requirements for correctly processing geospatial data\.
 If QuickSight doesn't recognize your geospatial data as geospatial, use this section to help troubleshoot the issue\.
 Make sure that your data follows the guidelines listed, so that it works in geospatial visuals\.

 **Note**
+Geospatial charts in Amazon QuickSight currently aren't supported in some geographies, including India and China\.
+We are working on adding support for more regions\.
 If your geography follows all the guidelines listed here, and still generates errors, contact the Amazon QuickSight team from within the Amazon QuickSight console\.

+**Topics**
 + [Geocoding Issues](#geocoding)
 + [Issues with Latitude and Longitude](#latitude-and-longitude)